protohaven/printed_materials/common-tools/blacksmithing_area.typ

 === Setting Up

 + Make sure that all of the materials and tools you will need for forging your workpieces are available and within easy reach. \
-  _If you need to get something from outside the smithy and the forge is lit, turn off the forge.
+  _If you need to get something from outside the blacksmithing area and the forge is lit, turn off the forge.
 Never leave a lit forge unattended._
 + Check both the tank isolation valve and the forge isolation valve to make sure they are closed.
   _When checking valve positions, always turn the valve towards the closed position (clockwise)._
 + Open the vent.